 Where there is a bottle of good wine, there is a story worth listening to.

 This is wine importer Vishal Kadakia’s dictum.
-His company, Wine Park, has been importing a range of handpicked international wine brands from around the world for the last 7 years, establishing itself as a serious name in the wine industry.
+His company, Wine Park, has been importing a range of handpicked international wine brands from around the world for the last 7 years, establishing itself as a serious name in the wine industry in India.
 Each wine on his meticulously curated list (he refuses outright any import tie-ups he feels he can’t do justice to) comes with a tale: of its origin, how it was made, its creators, its successes and its growth trajectory.
 This he shares with rapt listeners over innumerable tasting tables and wine evenings.
 Anecdotal and fun, the stories paint a mental picture of creator, terroir and grapes for his clientele before they buy the wine.

 The story so far: In April 2016, when Kadakia announced he was launching his very own Indian wine, it caused something of a buzz.
 Things moved fast, and this April his wine, the whimsically-named Daily Dose, is closing on a year on retail shelves.
 This, I thought, would be a perfect time to check with Kadakia on the learnings of the past year.